-Have you submitted any TUE Applications over the past two years to any sports organization or drug testing agency on behalf of the Player?
-(Please check one)

-☐ Yes ☐ No
+, and a second s E Applications over the past two years to any sports organization or f of the Player ?
+(Please check one) arug testing agency on benar 1 of the 1 tayer.
+(I lease effect one) ] ☐ Yes No

 (If yes, please attach copies of the TUE Applications and all attachments, as well as all related correspondence with the sports organization or testing agency.)

 For which substance(s)?
 (Generic Name/Active Ingredient)

 To whom was it submitted?

 When was it submitted?

 Was it approved?